A Guide To... Buying a Used Car

 Choose Your Target.

 TOP TIP: This is where car supermarkets prove useful.
-They are a great place to compare a few different models at once.
-It’s a good opportunity to see if you like the driving position, if the boot is big enough for your buggy or golf clubs, and all those kinds of practical considerations you’re bound to forget until it’s too late.
+Although not the best place to buy from, they are a great place to compare a few different models at the same time.
+It’s a good opportunity to see if you like the driving position, if the boot is big enough for your buggy or fishing rods, and all those kinds of practical considerations you’re bound to forget until it’s too late.

 Let's Go Fishing!